boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 function yields when applied to a particular boolean value.
 As always when we use the symbol `=`, we are telling Agda that `not true` is definitionally equal to `false` and that `not false` is definitionally equal to `true`.
-These terms are interchangeable and one may be used where the other is expected.
+By "definitionally equal" we mean that these terms are interchangeable in the sense that one may be used where the other is expected without Agda noticing any difference.

 We can ask Agda to *infer* the type of an application such as `not true` or `not false` by hitting `C-c C-d`.
 In both cases Agda